Last updated on November 30, 2023

 Modern

-Shock lands, while not as prevalent here as in Standard, are still a staple in dual- and tri-color decks.
-Modern hasn't really been impacted by the recent reprint of shock lands in Guilds of Ravnica and Ravnica Allegiance as they've had them since they were first released in Ravnica: City of Guilds from 2005.
+Shock lands, are a staple in dual- and tri-color decks.
+Modern hasn't really been impacted by reprints as they've had them since they were first released in Ravnica: City of Guilds in 2005.

 On average, you'll see a handful of shock lands in decent Modern tri-color decks.
 They're not useless but Modern has access to a much wider variety of dual lands.
-Some of which can in fact enter the battlefield untapped without taking a Shock to the face on turn one, so shock lands aren't as big of a commodity to Modern as they are to Standard.
+Some of which can in fact enter the battlefield untapped without taking a Shock to the face on turn one, so shock lands aren't as big of a commodity to Modern.

 Pioneer